Dan-Zed/seg_ana/docs/metrics_explanation.md

 3. **Consider the cyclic nature of contours** when grouping points, properly handling protrusions that cross the "seam" where the contour starts/ends.

+4. **Advanced morphological approach** has been added that:
+   - Isolates the main "body" of the shape using erosion
+   - Separates individual protrusions for detailed analysis
+   - Provides rich metrics about each protrusion

 ## Validation and Testing

 To ensure these metrics work correctly, we test them on synthetic shapes with known properties:

 1. **Perfect circles**: Should have roundness = 1.0, ellipticity = 1.0, solidity = 1.0, protrusions = 0.

-2. **Ellipses with specific axis ratios**: Should have ellipticity = major/minor axis ratio.
+2. **Ellipses with specific axis ratios**: Should have predictable ellipticity values.

 3. **Shapes with controlled numbers of protrusions**: Should detect approximately the right number of protrusions.